-- 7.6.1 8.6.1Independently of any other monitoring activity, where WADA receivesor collects information indicating that a Signatory may not be complying with Critical or High Priority requirements, WADA Management may send the Signatory a Mandatory Information Request requiring it to provide information that enables WADA to confirm the actual position.
-WADA shall only request information that is necessary for WADA to assess the Signatory s Code Compliance effectively, and that is not already available to WADA through other sources (such as ADAMS).
-The request will explain why WADA Management is asking for the information and will specify the deadlinedate for the Signatory to provide it (which deadlinedate shall be no less than twenty-one (21) days later). - 7.6.2 8.6.2WADA Management will assign a WADA Auditor to review the response received from the Signatory and to provide an assessment and recommendation, including (where appropriate) a recommendation to issue a Corrective Action Report in accordance with Article 9.28.2.2.

-7.6.3 8.6.3 If the Signatory fails to provide the required response to a Mandatory

-Information Request withinby the timelinedate that WADA has specified in the Corrective Action Report for receipt of such response, that will trigger the process outlined in Article 9.3.18.3.1.
+- 7.6.2 WADA Management will assign a WADA Auditor to review the response received from the Signatory and to provide an assessment and recommendation, including (where appropriate) a recommendation to issue a Corrective Action Report in accordance with Article 9.28.2.2. - 7.6.3 Approximation The Signatory fails to provide the required response to a Mandatory Information Request withinby the timeline date that WADA has specified in the Corrective Action Report for receipt of such response, that will trigger the process outlined in Article 9.3.18.3.1.